Monday, May 20, 2019

 Health Canada laboratories in Winnipeg;

-Agriculture Canada Experimental Farms, I have counted 18 Farms that have been sold off;
+Agriculture Canada Experimental Farms, I counted 18 Farms that were sold off;

 Armouries in Montreal, Windsor, Ontario and Ottawa (Wallis House, Lees Avenue, Oak Street armoury in Little Italy); and Denison Armoury in Downsview, Toronto.